semantic-flow/sflo-dendron-notes/conv.claude.2025-07-14-roo-implementation.md

 Roo wants to edit this file:

 ...
 The issue is that all the config interfaces use readonly properties, but we need to construct them mutably.
 Let me look at the pattern used elsewhere in the codebase.
-Looking at the types file, I can see that: - `LogChannelConfig` has readonly properties - `LoggingConfig` has readonly properties - `ContainedServicesConfig` has readonly properties - `NodeConfig` has readonly properties But there are also input types like `ServiceConfigInput` that are mutable versions.
+Looking at the types file, I can see that: - `LogChannelConfig` has readonly properties - `LoggingConfig` has readonly properties - `ContainedServicesConfig` has readonly properties - `MeshNodeConfig` has readonly properties But there are also input types like `ServiceConfigInput` that are mutable versions.
 The issue is that in `env-loader.ts`, we're trying to construct these config objects by mutating them, but the types are readonly.
 We need to use a mutable construction pattern.
 Let me fix this by using a Record type for mutable construction and then casting to the proper type when adding to the config.

 I need to use a mutable construction pattern for the readonly config types.
 Let me fix the fileChannel construction: